dragonflydb/documentation/docs/managing-dragonfly/flags.md

   If set, would enable open admin access to console on the assigned port, without authorization needed.

   `default: false`

-### `--maxmemory`
-  Limit on maximum-memory that is used by the database.
-0 - means the program will automatically determine its maximum memory usage.

-  `default: 0`

 ### `--memcached_port`
   Memcached port: